Water System History

 Throughout the years, Metro Water Services has made changes to chemical processes in accordance with regulations promulgated by the United States Environmental Protection Agency (EPA).

-In 2016, Metro Water Services will transition from chlorine to bleach for drinking water disinfection.
-The new processes will include onsite generation of bleach and will decrease risks to our community and staff.
+In 2016, Metro Water Services transitioned from chlorine to bleach for drinking water disinfection.
+The new process includes onsite generation of bleach and decreases risks to our community and staff.